ServiceStack/servicestack.net/MyApp/_posts/2024-01-16_identity-migration.md

 ### Implement the Migrate Users Task

-So far we have have prepared the application to use ASP.NET Core Identity, but we still need to migrate our existing users to the new ASP.NET Core Identity tables.
+So far we have prepared the application to use ASP.NET Core Identity, but we still need to migrate our existing users to the new ASP.NET Core Identity tables.

 This will require: